Redesigning the Overwolf Developer Console, starting with the Production Channel

 What I took from this

-Mapping the user flow beats symptom tracking because support data showed where users struggled, but comparing the flow to the interface revealed why.
+Mapping the user flow beats symptom tracking.
+Support data showed where users struggled, but comparing the flow to the interface revealed why.
 Without that step, I would have fixed the surface rather than the root cause.

-When engineering flags complexity, a shared prototype beats discussion.
-For conditional visibility, it clarified the path and turned a blocker into a design system contribution.
+When engineering flags complexity, a shared prototype resolves it faster than discussion.
+For conditional visibility, the prototype clarified the path and turned a blocker into a contribution to the design system.

 Let’s collaborate